 The Deli at Makaranga (Kloof)

-Dial-a-picnic (city and surrounds)
+Dial-a-picnic (City and surrounds)

 Personalised picnic experiences are the name of the game for this outfit.
 Want to blow the budget with horse riding on the beach, meeting a dolphin, helicopter flights or a gondola ride?
 Their ‘picnic elves’ have got you covered, setting up the picnic for you in the agreed location.
 If you’re planning to woo someone or pop the question, romantic picnics start at R750 and go all the way up to R4900 (including a photographer and mini wedding cake!) if you’re planning to elope.
-Those with a smaller budgets can also be catered to with DIY picnics, and the basket offerings include everything from ‘dude food’ to gluten-free and vegan baskets, from R125 to R225, packed with your choice of eco-friendly bamboo cutlery or a fancy wicker basket with the whole nine yards.
+Those with a smaller budget can also be catered to with DIY picnics, and the basket offerings include everything from ‘dude food’ to gluten-free and vegan baskets packed with your choice of eco-friendly bamboo cutlery or a fancy wicker basket with the whole nine yards.
 The terms and conditions are worth checking out before you order, as there are minimum charges, deposits and more to consider.

 View this post on Instagram

 Head to the Piggly Wiggly’s farm stall, The Pantry on 103.
 This little foodie haven is an ideal picnic pitstop where you can stock up on unique relishes, sauces and pickles as well as cold meats, cheeses and freshly baked breads before heading off to your favourite Midlands picnic site.
 There’s also a biltong bar and a fridge offering handmade ice cream by the scoop.
 If the choice is too daunting, grab one of the pre-packed picnic boxes.
 Alternatively, order yourself a thin-crust pizza from the Piggly Wiggly menu and bring along your own blanket to enjoy on the lawns.